roboticsprogrammingdev/my_talker_listener_cpp/README.md

 # my_talker_listener_cpp
-This is a ROS package to demonstrate the communication of two nodes by publishing and subcribing to a topic.
+This is a ROS package to demonstrate the communication of two nodes by publishing and subscribing to a topic.

 This package was tested on ROS Melodic and Ubuntu 18.04 LTS.